RH1945/bankey-capstone-project-ci-banking-web-app/README.md

 ## Colors

 <details>
-<summary></summary>
+<summary>The color palette was chosen very early on and stayed mostly unchanged throughout the project.
+I wanted something that
+felt slightly artificial and glossy, closer to a “concept bank” than a real one...</summary>
 <br>

-The color palette was chosen very early on and stayed mostly unchanged throughout the project.
-I wanted something that felt slightly artificial and glossy, closer to a “concept bank” than a real one, with gradients doing most of the heavy lifting.
+...With gradients doing most of the heavy lifting.
 Dark backgrounds help the cards and UI elements pop, while the warmer gradients give the illusion of something friendly and premium, even if the functionality underneath is deliberately simple.

 Most colours are defined as CSS variables in a single file, which made it easier to tweak contrast and visibility late